 Andy Wilson, Director of Aviation Services, outlines ESP’s approach to ever-evolving aviation IT services market

-With ever-increasing numbers of travellers now transiting through airports, the demand on operators to introduce new methods of ensuring speedy passenger flow is paramount.
+With an ever-increasing number of travellers now transiting through airports, the demand on operators to introduce new methods of ensuring speedy passenger flow is paramount.

 These identifiers – such as fingerprints and facial recognition – reduce the frequency that a passenger’s ID needs to be checked, while the automation of these metrics greatly speeds the checks that are required.